Local Funding/Incentive Programs

 Home Repair Program Examples

-- Washington DC Single Family Residential Rehabilitation Program (SFRRP)
+- Washington, District of Columbia: Single Family Residential Rehabilitation Program (SFRRP)

 Loan and/or grant program for home repairs to address building code violations and help homeowners repair health and safety hazards, and/or provide access to disabled residents. [url; DC Department of Housing and Community Development]